About the project

 Let me tell you how I ended up here.

-And yet, these overlooked works are sometimes true cinematic treasures — the kind that stay with you, quietly shaping the way you see stories and the world.
-Discovering them feels like unearthing rare artifacts buried under layers of dust and time — pieces overlooked by the crowd, yet carrying the weight, beauty, and craftsmanship of something meant to last.
+And yet, these overlooked films can be true cinematic treasures — the kind that linger in your mind, quietly reshaping the way you see stories and life itself.
+Discovering them feels like finding rare artifacts buried beneath the dust of time — pieces the masses missed yet yet holding all the depth, beauty and timelessness of something truly enduring.

 And yes — I admit I’m in love with Mélanie Laurent, Rose Leslie, Rebecca Ferguson, Eva Green, and Scarlett Johansson.
 I also have a soft spot for Teresa Palmer, Juno Temple, Charlize Theron, Kaya Scodelario, Emily Blunt, Kristen Stewart, Saoirse Ronan, Milla Jovovich, Stana Katic, Amy Adams, Elizabeth Debicki, Emma Stone, Jennifer Lawrence, Ana de Armas, Kate Beckinsale, and Peta Wilson.
 Films and series featuring certain people are also where I’m developing another recommendation approach, one that will keep growing over time.